orchidsoftware/orchid.software/docs/en/docs/field.md

     ]),
 ```

-> Note.
-The matrix under the hood does the copying of the fields on the client side.
-This works fine for simple `input/select` fields, but may not work well for complex or compound fields.
+> **Note.** The matrix under the hood does the copying of the fields on the client side.
+This works fine for simple `input/select/etc` fields, but may not work well for complex or compound fields.

 ## Code editor